Tang ping: Quiet quitting

 The phrase "quiet quitting", meaning doing only what one's job demands and nothing more, which became popular in the United States in 2022 primarily due to the evolving landscape of work culture influenced by the COVID-19 pandemic.
 As the pandemic reshaped the way people worked, with remote and hybrid models becoming more common, individuals began to reassess their priorities and work-life balance.
 It was thought to be inspired by the tang ping movement.
 Another newer related phrase is bai lan (Chinese: 摆烂; pinyin: bǎi làn; lit. 'let it rot'), which means "to actively embrace a deteriorating situation, rather than trying to turn it around".
 Basically, it refers to a voluntary retreat from pursuing certain goals because individuals realize they are simply too difficult to achieve.

-It has been considered as a rejection of the hustle-culture mentality that has long been associated with career success and corporate ladder-climbing.
+It has been seen as a rejection of the hustle-culture mentality long associated with career success and corporate ladder climbing.
 It showcases the stance that employers can no longer extract and exploit more employee labor than they are paying for.

 Sampo generation

-Sampo generation is also referred to as "Three giving-up generation" is a neologism in South Korea referring to a generation that gives up courtship, marriage, and having kids due to the excess stress they face in life including high cost of living, high working hours, low income, and high unemployment rate.
+Sampo generation is also referred to as "Three giving-up generation", a neologism in South Korea referring to a generation that gives up courtship, marriage, and having kids due to the excess stress they face in life, including high cost of living, high working hours, low income, and high unemployment rate.

-The term evolved into Opo generation (Five giving-up generation), Chilpo generation (Seven giving-up generation), Gupo generation (Nine giving-up generation), and N-po generation, which people giving up on more things including employment, home ownership, interpersonal relationships, hope, health, physical appearance, and eventually life.
+The term evolved into Opo generation (Five giving-up generation), Chilpo generation (Seven giving-up generation), Gupo generation (Nine giving-up generation), and N-po generation, which is people giving up on more things, including employment, home ownership, interpersonal relationships, hope, health, physical appearance, and eventually life.

 Freeter

-Freeter is a term specifically describing a state in Japan and Japanese culture, which is a person aged 15 to 34 who is unemployed, underemployed, or otherwise lacks full-time paid employment.
-The term excludes housewives and students.
+Freeter is a term used in Japan to describe a person aged 15 to 34 who is unemployed, underemployed, or otherwise lacks full-time paid employment.
+The term excludes homemakers and students.

 Freeter have become a culture in Japan where they accommodate low-waged and marginalized workers to live and enjoy basic activities of life.
-The culture is presented in Koenji in Tokyo, where there are second-hand shops and recycled objects, and bars with low and affordable prices in the region, showing an alternative way of living.
+The culture is evident in Koenji, Tokyo, where there are second-hand shops and recycled objects, and bars with low, affordable prices in the area, reflecting an alternative way of living.

 NEET

 NEET (Not in Education, Employment, or Training) is a term describing a state where a person is unemployed and not receiving an education or vocational training.
-The classification originated in the United Kingdom in the late 1990s, and its use has spread, in varying degrees, to other countries, including Japan, South Korea, China, Serbia, Canada, and the United States.
+The classification originated in the United Kingdom in the late 1990s.
+The use of term has spread, in varying degrees, to other countries, including Japan, South Korea, China, Serbia, Canada, and the United States.